lennyleadership/spiritual_notes/content.en/docs/11 Break the bread/46_dead_in_sin_vs_dead_to_sin.md

 Prayer:

 God, there is life in you, and the life is the light of men (John 1:4).
+We were used to dead in sin, but we are dead to sin now.